TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/TipOfTheDay.rst

 .. _tip-of-the-day-2016-12-29:
 .. rst-class:: panel panel-default

-How to start Documentation for your TYPO3 Extension
+How to start Documentation for Your TYPO3 Extension
 ===================================================

 **Update:** Please see :ref:`how-to-start-documentation-for-ext`